 Shishito Peppers & Julienned Carrots

-In a iron skillet add your favorite oil, toss in the rinsed peppers and cook on medium-high heat.
-When the pepper are nice and caramelized, lower the heat and add in 1 tsp coriander powder.
+In an iron skillet add your favorite oil, toss in the rinsed peppers and cook on medium-high heat.
+When the pepper is nice and caramelized, lower the heat and add 1 tsp coriander powder.
 Stir to coat the peppers and let the coriander toast up, careful not to burn the coriander.
-Add in the carrots, stir and turn off stove.
+Add the carrots, stir and turn off the stove.